 John Hyde III and also Deacon, married (1) 22 April 1718 Rachel Holmes who died 30 Sept 1736 and married (2) 22 March 1737 Abigail (Silliman) widow of David Adams.
 The children of John III and Rachel were John IV, Mary, Joseph, and Rachel.
 John III died in January 1761.

 Daniel Hyde I was born at Greenfield, Connecticut, March 31, 1700.
-He was a captain by occupation, and married Deborah Beadsley, born in 1698 and died February 17, 1754.
+He was a captain by occupation, and married Deborah Perry, daughter of Arthur and Anna (Judson) Perry, born 29 March 1697/98 and died 17 February, 1754.
 Their children (fifth generation) were Nehemiah, Eliakim, Daniel II, Abijah, Deborah, John, Elihu, Martha and Eunice.

 John III, Daniel I and the other descendants represent the continuation of Humphrey’s family line.
 We are searching for researchers who descend from this group of children to share research in the development of a complete family tree for each of the children and their ancestors.
 We will post links to each of the family trees in this location based on the proven research contributions made by everyone participating in this endeavor.
 Our goal is to identify a complete history of the family trees including lines currently documented and those that currently are incomplete.